omeym/omey-manyar-website-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Robot Learning
-  - Motion Planning
+  - Robotic Manipulation
   - Deep Learning
-  - Physics-based Simulation
+  - Motion Planning

 # Education to show in About widget
 education: